dovecot/documentation/source/configuration_manual/authentication/password_schemes.rst

 The password scheme can be overridden for each password by prefixing it with {SCHEME}, for example: ``{PLAIN}pass``.

-Non-plaintext authentication mechanisms
+Non-cleartext authentication mechanisms
 =======================================

 See :ref:`authentication-authentication_mechanisms` for explanation of auth mechanisms.
-Most installations use only plaintext mechanisms, so you can skip this section unless you know you want to use them.
+Most installations use only cleartext mechanisms, so you can skip this section unless you know you want to use them.

-The problem with non-plaintext auth mechanisms is that the password must be stored either in plaintext, or using a mechanism-specific scheme that's incompatible with all other non-plaintext mechanisms.
+The problem with non-cleartext auth mechanisms is that the password must be stored either in cleartext, or using a mechanism-specific scheme that's incompatible with all other non-cleartext mechanisms.
 In addition, the mechanism-specific schemes often offer very little protection.
 This isn't a limitation of Dovecot, it's a requirement for the algorithms to even work.

 For example if you're going to use CRAM-MD5 authentication, the password needs to be stored in either PLAIN or CRAM-MD5 scheme.
-If you want to allow both CRAM-MD5 and DIGEST-MD5, the password must be stored in plaintext.
+If you want to allow both CRAM-MD5 and DIGEST-MD5, the password must be stored in cleartext.

 In future it's possible that Dovecot could support multiple passwords in different schemes for a single user.